-Fátima is a Portuguese composer born in 1983.
-In June 2012 she graduated with an MA in Composition from the Conservatorium of Music of Amsterdam, having Richard Ayres as the main teacher.
-Previously she studied for a BA at ESMAE, Porto.
+A Portuguese composer now living in Porto, I graduated with a MA in Composition from the Conservatorium of Music of Amsterdam, having Richard Ayres as the main teacher.
+Previously I studied for a BA at ESMAE, Porto.

-Recent performances of her work have been given by the Icarus Ensemble (Italy), who played her piece Floating in Italy and in the Huddersfield Contemporary Music Festival 2012 (UK).
-In February 2013 she participated in the Young Composers Meeting in Apeldoorn (Holland), having her piece A bird in the garden performed by orkest de erepris.
-This piece was also played during the Gaudeamus Week (Holland’s festival for new music) in September 2013.
+Icarus Ensemble played my piece Floating in Italy and in the Huddersfield Contemporary Music Festival 2012 (UK).
+A bird in the garden, composed for the Young Composers Meeting in Apeldoorn (Holland), was performed by orkest de erepris in the Gaudeaumus Music Week (2013).

 In late years I have been working intensively with stage music in Portugal.
 One of the main works – the opera buffa Querela dos Grilos – has been presented in numerous Portuguese theatres.

 As a Young Composer Associate at Teatro Nacional São Carlos (2017-2018), I participated in several collaborative workshops with musicians, dancers, choreographers and singers.
 The piece Era uma vez eu-alface, for narrator and Orquestra Sinfónica Portuguesa, was premiered at Teatro São Carlos in February.